 School Readiness Goals

+Mosaic Early Learning provides Head Start services throughout Burlington and Camden counties.
 Head Start defines school readiness as children possessing the skills, knowledge, and attitudes necessary for success in school and for later learning and life.
 The Head Start Approach to School Readiness means that children are ready for school, families are ready to support their children’s learning, and schools are ready for children.
-Center For Family Services' School Readiness Goals are developed in order to meet the Office of Head Start mandated school readiness goals, which are defined as “the expectations of children’s status and progress across domains of language and literacy development, cognition and general knowledge, approaches to learning, physical health and well-being and motor development, and social and emotional development that will improve readiness for kindergarten goals” and that “appropriately reflect the ages of children, birth to five, participating in the program”.
+Mosaic Early Learning's School Readiness Goals are developed in order to meet the Office of Head Start mandated school readiness goals, which are defined as “the expectations of children’s status and progress across domains of language and literacy development, cognition and general knowledge, approaches to learning, physical health and well-being and motor development, and social and emotional development that will improve readiness for kindergarten goals” and that “appropriately reflect the ages of children, birth to five, participating in the program”.

 - Children will recognize their own feelings and manage them appropriately.

 - Children will follow classroom rules, directions and routines.

 - Children will be able to adjust to new situations.

 - Children will demonstrate self awareness, direction and independence.

 - Children will establish positive relationship with peers and adults.

 Approaches to Learning